 Podcast listeners are like product or service customers.
 They tune in because they know you have something to offer.

 The thing is…

-Listeners have a lifetime value.
+Listeners have a ethical non-monogamy dating site.
 And, your relationship with them has an influence over what you get as podcaster.
 It isn’t all about monetary gain.

 When you add value to listeners, you add value to your podcast show as well.
 This is because the value you give encourages people to give you something back in return.
 Since they matter to you, you give them reason to also matter to them.